MicrosoftDocs/mesh-docs/mesh/Create/Developing for Mesh/Enhance your Environment/webcontent.md

 ### Known issues

 - When working with WebSlate in the Unity editor, the editor needs to be restarted when updating the WebSlate or Mesh Toolkit packages through the Unity package manager.
+- The "Current URL" field of a WebSlate currently cannot be updated during Play mode.
+- If your WebSlate game object displays an "internal shader error", navigate to the Inspector view of your WebSlate and ensure that the selected shader is set to "UnlitWebSlate".

 ### General limitations